0xsequence/trails-contracts/script/README.md

 *   **Compiler Version and Optimizer Runs:** Getting the exact compiler version and number of optimizer runs correct is crucial for successful verification.
 If verification fails, these are common culprits.
 You can often find this information in your `foundry.toml` or the compilation artifacts (e.g., in the `out/` directory).
 *   **LiFi Diamond Address:** Ensure the `<LIFI_DIAMOND_ADDRESS>` in the `--constructor-args` matches the one used when the specific contract instance was deployed.

-*   **Error: No matching artifact found:** If you encounter an error like `Error: No matching artifact found for AnypayLifiSapientSigner`, it means Foundry cannot locate the compiled contract artifact.
+*   **Error: No matching artifact found:** If you encounter an error like `Error: No matching artifact found for AnypayLiFiSapientSigner`, it means Foundry cannot locate the compiled contract artifact.
     1. Ensure you are running the command from the project root directory.
     2. Run `forge build` in your project root to compile your contracts and generate the necessary artifacts.
     3. If the issue persists, try forcefully recompiling with `forge build --force` or cleaning and rebuilding with `forge clean && forge build`.